hrgdavor/jscadui/README.md

 # usable bits

 Most of the things are work in progres, but some parts are pretty ready to be used

 - [packages/html-gizmo](./packages/html-gizmo) - a gizmo to display current camera direction

+# demo
+[jscad.app](https://jscad.app) is a nice demo and our attempt at making a an improved version of [openjscad.xyz](https://openjscad.xyz).

+# Worker
+ - [x] can run folder projects
+ - [x] can run scripts that pull deps from unkpg by simply using import or require
+ - [x] can run es6 modules code
+ - [x] can run typescript
+ - [x] can run mixed typescript js+require, js+import
+ - [x] worker is preserved, so caching optimizations are possible between parameter changes

 # About jscadui